IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Sample Request** Basic pre-made ACL

 Specify a pre-made ACL to allow for `public-read` access to the `apiary` bucket.
-This operations allows any storage account to view the bucket's contents and ACL details.
+This operation allows any storage account to view the bucket's contents and ACL details.

 ```http
 PUT /apiary?acl= HTTP/1.1